DongzeHE/scpca-docs/docs/processing_information.md

 #### Alevin-fry parameters

-After we mapping FASTQ files using selective alignment to the `splici` index, we continued with the `alevin-fry` pipeline using the following parameters:
+After mapping FASTQ files using selective alignment to the `splici` index, we continued with the `alevin-fry` pipeline using the following parameters:

 1. During the [`generate-permit-list` step of `alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/generate_permit_list.html), we used the `--unfiltered-pl` option, which returns any cell with at least 1 read found in a reference barcode list.
 For our reference barcode list, we used a list of all possible cell barcodes from 10X Genomics.